The Application Process

 Marking Criteria:

-• Uses oral communication skills to connect effectively with an audience.
+• Provides a logical and considered explanation of using oral communication skills to connect effectively with an audience

 You must answer this question using a maximum of 1400 characters, including spaces.
 This equates to approximately 200 words.